ardell/recipes/_posts/2015-10-24-avgolemono-soup.markdown

 Heat a small amount of olive oil in the pot and add the onion.
 Sautee for 4 minutes.
 Add leeks and sautee an additional 2 minutes.
 Add carrots and sautee for 1 minute.
+Add salt and pepper to taste.

 Add 4 cups of broth to the vegetable mixture and immersion-blend vegetables to a puree.

-Add the rest of the broth and the orzo and bring to a boil.
-Reduce the heat, cover and boil for 15 minutes or until the orzo is soft.
+Add the rest of the broth and bring to a boil.
+Reduce heat, add the orzo, cover and simmer for 13 minutes or until the orzo is al dente.
 Add the chicken.
 Leave the soup on the burner with the lid on but turn the burner off.

 Whisk the lemon juice and eggs together in a small bowl.
 Add one ladle of warm